Lebam, Washington

 Lebam is a census-designated place (CDP) in Pacific County, Washington, United States.
 The population was 160 at the 2010 census.
+At the 2020 census, the population decreased to 150.
+16 percent had a bachelor's degree or higher.
+The employment rate was 45.6 percent.

 History

 Lebam was originally called Half Moon or Half Moon Creek.
 The town was later named Lebam, the reversed spelling of early settler J.W.
 Goodell's daughter's name, Mabel.